-Interim Condition 2 is defined as full completion of the relocation of existing US21 and Farrow Road to eliminate the at-grade rail crossing of US21 and the NSRR spur track.
+Interim Condition 2 is further defined as full completion of the relocation of existing US21 and Farrow Road to eliminate the at-grade rail crossing of US21 and the NSRR spur track.
 The Interim Condition will be reached when:

-- the work has been constructed to the typical section in the plans within the limits of relocation including the bridge over the NSRR spur track, - all travel lanes on US21 and Farrow Road have final pavement surface and are open to the public, - all safety features are installed and are being properly maintained, and
+- the work has been constructed to the typical section in the plans within the limits of relocation including the bridge over the NSRR spur track, - all travel lanes on US21 and Farrow Road are open to the public, - all safety features are installed and are being properly maintained, and - no lane closures will be required to complete any remaining work.